NeptuneHub/k3s-supreme-waffle/wireguard/readme.md

 Click on Add Tunnel => Add Empty Tunnel.
 ```

-Now you can add the configuration file for your VPN
+In the empty tunnel you can now add the following information (PrivateKey should be laready created from the previous step):
 ```
 [Interface]
 PrivateKey = <client-private-key>